Matrix multiplication: Abstract algebra

 The definition of matrix product requires that the entries belong to a semiring, and does not require multiplication of elements of the semiring to be commutative.
 In many applications, the matrix elements belong to a field, although the tropical semiring is also a common choice for graph shortest path problems.
 Even in the case of matrices over fields, the product is not commutative in general, although it is associative and is distributive over matrix addition.
 The identity matrices (which are the square matrices whose entries are zero outside of the main diagonal and 1 on the main diagonal) are identity elements of the matrix product.
 It follows that the n × n matrices over a ring form a ring, which is noncommutative except if n = 1 and the ground ring is commutative.

 A square matrix may have a multiplicative inverse, called an inverse matrix.
 In the common case where the entries belong to a commutative ring R, a matrix has an inverse if and only if its determinant has a multiplicative inverse in R. The determinant of a product of square matrices is the product of the determinants of the factors.
 The n × n matrices that have an inverse form a group under matrix multiplication, the subgroups of which are called matrix groups.
 Many classical groups (including all finite groups) are isomorphic to matrix groups; this is the starting point of the theory of group representations.

+Matrices are the morphisms of a category, the category of matrices.
+The objects are the natural numbers that measure the size of matrices, and the composition of morphisms is matrix multiplication.
+The source of a morphism is the number of columns of the corresponding matrix, and the target is the number of rows.